- 1 Indian Spitz at a glance

 Neglect and lack of international recognition

-Lack of international recognition is another factor that affects these dogs.
-There are no international Kennel Clubs that recognize this dog.
+Lack of international recognition from Federation Cynologique Internationale (FCI) is another factor that affects these dogs.
+There are no international Kennel Clubs such as the American Kennel Club or the United Kennel Club that recognize the Indian Spitz.
 These beautiful dogs are neglected at home and ignored internationally.

 Physical traits of the Indian Spitz